Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/level_2.rst

     lightning run app app.py --cloud

-And run it locally to see that it runs on your laptop 🤯🤯
+And run it locally to see that it runs on your laptop without code changes 🤯🤯

 .. code:: python